pharo-ide/Seamless/README.md

 ```
 And then proxy for remote class will return #name from local cache instead of real remote call.

-## Remote block execution
+### Remote block execution
-Another important feature is block evaluation on remote peers:
+Seamless allows evaluate block of code on remote peers:
 ```Smalltalk
 remotePeer evaluate: [1 + 2]. "==>3"
 ```
 Given block is transferred to remote side and evaluated.
 Result is returned to client.
 As in other cases it could be proxy or normal object.

-Block could use globals.
+Block can use globals.
 On remote side they will be local globals of this remote environment.
 Following example will show notification on remote image:
 ```Smalltalk
 remotePeer evaluate: [Object inform: 'message from remote image'].
 ```